What is a corporate VPN?

-Administrators cannot avoid the security risks inherent to legacy VPN systems — the weaknesses are built into how a VPN works.
-Designed for a simpler era of corporate computing, traditional VPN technology is no longer a fit for today’s businesses.
+Administrators cannot avoid the security risks inherent to legacy VPN systems - the weaknesses are built into how a VPN works.
+Designed for a simpler era of corporate computing, traditional VPN technology - or Virtual Private Network - is no longer a fit for today’s businesses.
 Cloud services, remote work, and BYOD policies make today’s corporate computing environment much more complex.
 However, Twingate’s Zero Trust approach to network access provides a superior alternative to corporate VPNs with usability, scalability, and security tailored for modern computing.

-Traditional VPN technology — and its inherent weaknesses — dates back to the origin of the commercial internet in the 1990s.
-The spread of computing technology created a need among small- and mid-sized businesses to connect their branch offices’ networks to their headquarters’ central computing resources.
+Traditional business VPN technology - and its inherent weaknesses - dates back to the origin of the commercial internet in the 1990s.
+The spread of computing technology created a need among small- and mid-sized businesses to connect their branch offices’ local network to their headquarters’ central computing resources.
 However, they could not afford the leased-line wide-area networks used by large enterprises.
-Internet-based VPN technology provided a cheaper alternative.
+Internet-based VPN technology provided a cheaper alternative by creating a secure connection between multiple networks.

-Around the same time, businesses began issuing portable computers to executives, salespeople, and other employees who worked away from the office.
-VPN technology eventually became the standard way to grant these employees remote access to company resources.
+Around the same time, businesses began issuing portable computers and mobile devices to executives, salespeople, and other employees who worked away from the office.
+VPN technology eventually became the standard way to grant these employees remote access to the corporate network.

 This new kind of internet-based networking came at a price.
 Unlike private leased-line WANs, internet connections were publicly visible and could compromise a company’s data security.
 What we now call “traditional” VPN evolved to meet business’s security needs by adopting more advanced encryption and other security measures.